The Stonnall Tree at Grove Hill

-In recognition of the fact that the hill was a semi-public place, Mr Wright's turf would henceforth serve as a platform for subsequent visitors to stand or sit on and helped to prevent wear and tear to the hilltop.
+Whatever Mr Wright's motives may have been, in recognition of the fact that the hilltop had been a meeting place, probably for centuries, his new, turfed area would henceforth serve as a platform for subsequent visitors to stand or sit on and help to prevent wear and tear.

 Perhaps a few years after the tree was planted, the upper part of its trunk was broken off, probably as a result of vandalism.
 Nevertheless, the tree survives to the present day, but with the damage still clearly visible during the winter months.